Palash90/site-assets/blogs/iron-learn/iron-learn-6.md

 5. A complete orchestrator of Gradient Descent
 6. A full logistic regression program which returns accuracy almost identical to other libraries.

-While taking a look, I thought of refactoring things a little and also get rid of deprecated warnings.

-While refactoring, I saw a python file which I had written in python to build a neural network.
+I started with a python script and eventually rewrote it in rust.

+**Some mathematical idea of what does a neural network do**

+Basically what it does is as follows ====>

+It takes the linear algebra layer (matrix multiplication) and wraps a non-linear function around it.

+**This is the moment you should describe why we need non-linearity**

+**This is the exact moment, you should bridge the gap with multi-variable calculus and chain rule**

 I have fed it the XOR dataset to test.
 I reran the program and it ran successfully.

 It sparked my curiosity, what happens if I feed it the real email dataset.
 As I thought, so I did.
 Well, it took me a while to get that working with real dataset of pass fail and email spam but it worked on both and I got 92.85% accuracy on 1000 training iterations and 0.1 learning rate.